apache/zeppelin/docs/interpreter/flink.md

   </tr>
 </table>

+## Prerequisites

+* Download Flink 1.10 for scala 2.11 (Only scala-2.11 is supported, scala-2.12 is not supported yet in Zeppelin)
+* Download [flink-hadoop-shaded](https://repo1.maven.org/maven2/org/apache/flink/flink-shaded-hadoop-2/2.8.3-10.0/flink-shaded-hadoop-2-2.8.3-10.0.jar) and put it under lib folder of flink (flink interpreter need that to support yarn mode)

 ## Configuration
 The Flink interpreter can be configured with properties provided by Zeppelin (as following table).
 You can also set other flink properties which are not listed in the table.
 For a list of additional properties, refer to [Flink Available Properties](https://ci.apache.org/projects/flink/flink-docs-master/ops/config.html).